 “I knew then that chemical engineering wasn’t for me,” she said.
 It turned out to be a degree she would never use.

 As a senior in college, she dated now-husband Penn Jackson, D.D.S., who, at the time was a student in the School of Dentistry.
 He introduced her to The University of Texas Health Science Center San Antonio.
-Dr. Carlayne Jackson decided to apply to the School of Medicine at the UT Health Science Center.
+Dr. Carlayne Jackson decided to apply to the Long School of Medicine at the UT Health San Antonio.

 Although she began medical school with a general interest in medicine, her favorite rotations during her third year were neurology and rehabilitative medicine, she said.

 Dr. Jackson remained at the Health Science Center to do her residency in neurology and fellowship in neurophysiology.
-She now serves as a neurologist and chief medical officer of UT Medicine San Antonio, the clinical practice of the School of Medicine.
+She now serves as a neurologist and chief medical officer of UT Health San Antonio, the clinical practice of the Long School of Medicine.

 While doing her residency, she had her son, Christopher, who was born with a chromosome deletion.
 “He needed to see a pediatric gastroenterologist, neurologist, physical therapist, occupational therapist, speech pathologist and other specialists.